Payroll South Korea Guide

 • Must be paid within 14 days of termination

-• Many companies establish retirement pension plans to fund this obligation
+• Many companies establish Retirement Pension Plans (DB/DC) to fund this obligation externally to ensure solvency.

 7. Overtime and Holiday Work Calculations